 If the parapet wall coping is flashed, and ventilated, this will allow the air within the block cells to “breath” and promote evaporation and convection of the air cavity.
 If weep vents are added at the through-wall joist pocket flashing, this air flow is better and allows air drying of the block cells.

 By ventilating the block cells, we have effectively converted a single wythe wall into a double wythe wall with an air cavity.
 Because the exterior web of the block has free flowing “outside” air on both sides, it dries naturally.
 Because the air on both sides of the outer web has the same temperature, humidity and vapor pressure, there are very little hydro- or thermo-dynamic forces acting on the masonry.
 At this point, it makes no difference if the exterior of the block is sealed or not.
 Furthermore, there is no moisture accumulation on the inner web of the block and therefore no water intrusion into the interior of the building.

 The first step is to hire a professional, licensed and qualified building inspector, preferably one who is also experienced with thermal imaging and building science.
 The inspector can completely evaluate the property and recommend the necessary fixes.
 Our firm prepares reports listing the needed repairs in cost / benefit order.
 There are masonry and flashing contractors out there who now specialize in these type of repairs, in fact one (Wick Right) has been at the forefront of this problem for years, but each building is different and must be evaluated in its own right.
 Not all contractors, even experienced masons, can properly do these repairs.
 With newer construction comes newer materials but these materials are not always the best choices.
-Professional home inspectors can bridge this gap between the tradesman and the home buyer, many times also informing the Architect and General Contractor.
+Professional home inspectors can bridge this gap between the tradesman and the home buyer, many times also informing the Architects and General Contractors.